TL;DR

 The cost is astronomical.
 Our analysis models a potential lifetime burden exceeding £4.2 million per affected director, a figure encompassing lost personal earnings, diminished productivity, healthcare expenses, and the erosion of business value.
 As a leader, your health is your company's most valuable, and most vulnerable, asset.
 The question is: are you adequately protecting it?

-The World Health Organization (WHO) officially recognises burnout in its International Classification of Diseases (ICD-11) as an "occupational phenomenon."
+The World Health Organisation (WHO) officially recognises burnout in its International Classification of Diseases (ICD-11) as an "occupational phenomenon."
 It's crucial to understand that it’s not classified as a medical condition itself, but rather a state of chronic workplace stress that hasn't been successfully managed.
 It is a direct precursor to serious medical conditions.

 Burnout is defined by three distinct dimensions: